Hustler publisher Larry Flynt dies at 78

 Flynt scored a surprising U.S. Supreme Court victory over the Rev. Jerry Falwell, who had sued him for libel after a 1983 Hustler alcohol ad suggested Falwell had lost his virginity to his mother in an outhouse.

 Flynt’s company produced not only Hustler but other niche publications.
-He owned a video production company, various websites, a Los Angeles-area casino, and 10 Hustler boutiques.
+He owned a video production company, various websites, a Los Angeles-area casino and 10 Hustler boutiques.
 He also licensed the Hustler name to independently owned strip clubs.

 His publishing and financial successes were offset in equal measure by controversies and tragedies.